-Students are often advised to do all of their studying in one good place, but restudying to-be-learned material in a new context can enhance subsequent recall.
+Students are often advised to do all of their studying in one good place, but restudying to-belearned material in a new context can enhance subsequent recall (e.g., Smith et al., 1978).
 We examined whether there are similar benefits for testing.
-In Experiment I (n=106), participants studied a 36-word list and 48 hr later-when back in the same or a new context-either restudied or recalled the list without feedback.
-After another 48 hr, all participants free-recalled the list in a new context.
-Experiment 2 (n=203) differed by having the testing-condition participants restudy the list before being tested.
+In Experiment 1 (n = 106), participants studied a 36-word list and 48 hours later-when back in the same or a new context-either restudied or recalled the list without feedback.
+After another 48 hours, all participants freerecalled the list in a new context.
+Experiment 2 (n = 203) differed by having the testingcondition participants restudy the list before being tested.
 Across both experiments, testing in a new context reduced recall, which carried over to the final test, whereas restudying in a new context did not impair (and in Experiment 2, significantly enhanced) recall.
 These findings reveal critical interactions between contextual-variation and retrieval-practice effects, which we interpret as consistent with a distribution-of-memory-strengths framework.

-Keywords

-Context; contextual variation; retrieval practice; test-enhanced learning; bifurcation model
+Keywords: context; contextual variation; retrieval practice; test-enhanced learning; bifurcation model